Jeylani Nur Ikar

 Jaylaani Nur Ikar (Jaylaani Nuur Ikar, جيلاني نور), also known as Jeylani Nur Ikar, is a Somali politician.
 He was the First Deputy Speaker of the Federal Parliament of Somalia.

 Career

 Federal Parliament

 On 20 August 2012, Ikar was among the legislators nominated to the newly established Federal Parliament of Somalia.

 First Deputy Speaker of the Federal Parliament

 On 29 August 2012, Ikar was appointed First Deputy Speaker of the Federal Parliament opposite Second Deputy Speaker Mahad Abdalle Awad.
 They were serving under Speaker Mohamed Osman Jawari.

-But after the election of the new president mohammed abdullaahi farmaajo he did not get elected as the deputy speaker of the Federal Parliament.
+After the election of the new president Mohammed Abdullaahi Farmaajo he did not get elected as the deputy speaker of the Federal Parliament.